Inkeliz/ConstantBase/README.md

 Usage
 =======

-For now we only support a Base64, to encode with padding use:
+For now we only support a Base64, but all bases will have the following functions:

+    encodedBytes := ConstantBase64.EncodeWithPad(text)
-    Encoded := ConstantBase64.EncodeWithPad(Text)
+    encodedString := ConstantBase64.EncodeWithPadToString(text)

 If you don't care about padding use `Encode` instead:

-    Encoded := ConstantBase64.Encode(Text)
+    encodedBytes := ConstantBase64.Encode(text)

-In both cases, we use `Decode` to decode the Base64:

-    Decoded := ConstantBase64.Decode(Encoded)
+    encodedString := ConstantBase64.EncodeToString(text)

+To decode the data we have two functions:

+    decodedBytes, err := ConstantBase64.Decode(encodedBytes)
+    decodedString, err := ConstantBase64.DecodeToString(encodedString)